liviagalletti/portfolio/README.md

+# ## Latest Projects

+Here are some of my latest projects.
+Feel free to explore them!:

-# Scooter Rental Website Project
+# Scooter Rental Website Project (HTML/CSS/JS)

 ## Description
 This project is a fictional website for scooter rental services.
 It was built using HTML, CSS, and JavaScript.
 The website includes features such as: